 This type of injury most commonly occurs in contact sports in which athletes repeatedly fall on their shoulders, or are subjected to hard, repeated impacts—for example, the tackling and upper-body grappling that can occur in American football.

 Repeated dislocations will worsen the damage to the socket, making a recurrence much more likely.
 They may even weaken the already-structurally-unstable shoulder joint.

 The rotator cuff is made up of several tendons; together they provide the remarkable mobility of the shoulder.
 A repetitive stress injury (RSI) or overzealous, overpowered arm swings may tear or rip any of these important tendons, sometimes more than one.

 Any sport that requires repetitive overhand motions presents a danger to the rotator cuff.
-Athletes who are particularly vulnerable to a rotator cuff tear include swimmers, tennis players, and baseball pitchers.
+Athletes who are particularly vulnerable to a rotator cuff tear include swimmers (like swimmer's shoulder), tennis players, and baseball pitchers.

 In addition, those participating in sports that require explosive, powerful motions are also candidates for a torn rotator cuff, including weightlifters, rock climbers, and volleyballers.
 Typically, these injuries are characterized by pain, weakness in the shoulder, reduced range of motion, and stiffness.

 Superior Labral Antero-Posterior (SLAP) tears are rips in the ring of cartilage (labrum) that runs around the shoulder socket.
 Just like rotator cuff tears, SLAP tears are more common in sports with lots of overhead throwing, heavy lifting and tackling.

 A SLAP tear tends to develop over time from repetitive, overhead motions, such as throwing a baseball, playing tennis or volleyball, or swimming.
 It may also occur from a direct impact to the shoulder, such as that caused by falling or being tackled to the ground.